AI & Automation Services

 Odoo AI automation in London adds four AI capability layers to Odoo ERP: AI chatbots that read from Odoo product data and write leads to CRM, document processing that reduces invoice handling from 12 minutes to under 90 seconds, voice agents that book into Odoo calendar without human intervention, and machine learning layers for demand forecasting and lead scoring.
 Projects start at £3,000.

 Based on the projects delivered by Softomate Solutions from our Stanmore office in North West London over the past 18 months, four use-case patterns appear consistently across the SME segment.
-These are not hypothetical: they are real operational outcomes observed in live deployments across different sectors.
+These are not hypothetical — they are real operational outcomes observed in live deployments across different sectors.

 Letting agencies: out-of-hours lead capture.
 A North London letting agency was losing evening and weekend enquiries from prospective tenants who called a central number but reached voicemail.
 Their Odoo CRM contained no record of these missed contacts.
 After deploying a voice agent connected to Odoo Calendar and CRM, the agency began capturing and qualifying every inbound call regardless of time.
 The voice agent books viewings directly into property manager calendars in Odoo and creates a contact and opportunity record with qualification notes.
-Evening enquiry capture increased by over 70% in the first month.
+Evening enquiry capture increased by over 70 per cent in the first month.

 Dental practices: appointment booking via AI voice.
 A multi-site dental practice in Greater London was running Odoo Calendar for appointment scheduling but relied on a receptionist to answer booking calls.
 Missed calls outside core hours represented lost patient bookings that rarely resulted in a callback.
 The AI voice agent handles new patient enquiries, verifies NHS or private status, checks appointment availability across Odoo Calendar for any practitioner, and confirms the booking.
-The practice reported that AI-handled bookings now account for approximately 25% of all new appointment bookings.
+The practice reported that AI-handled bookings now account for approximately 25 per cent of all new appointment bookings.

 The common thread across all four cases is the same: Odoo already contains the data and the workflow.
-The AI layer does not replace Odoo.
-It adds an autonomous front-end that operates on Odoo data 24 hours a day.
+The AI layer does not replace Odoo — it adds an autonomous front-end that operates on Odoo data 24 hours a day.
 The business sees the results in Odoo, in the tools their staff already use, without needing to log into a separate AI platform.

 For businesses exploring their options, our Odoo AI integration service page covers the full capability menu and how projects are scoped.

 The AI chatbot integration with Odoo CRM operates through the Odoo JSON-RPC API, which provides authenticated read and write access to any Odoo model exposed by the API.
-The chatbot connects to Odoo using scoped OAuth 2.0 tokens: a read token for querying product and stock data, and a write token with access restricted to the crm.lead model and the mail.message model for conversation logging.
+The chatbot connects to Odoo using scoped OAuth 2.0 tokens — a read token for querying product and stock data, and a write token with access restricted to the crm.lead model and the mail.message model for conversation logging.

 When a visitor arrives on the website and starts a conversation, the chatbot runs through a structured qualification sequence.
 It asks about the visitor's requirements, timeline and budget in natural language.
 Behind the scenes, it simultaneously queries Odoo's product.template and stock.quant models to retrieve live pricing and availability for any products mentioned.
 This means the chatbot can answer "Is the 500kg industrial unit in stock and what does it cost?" accurately, in real time, because it is reading from the same Odoo inventory that the warehouse team manages.

 The chatbot can also be configured to update existing Odoo CRM opportunities.
-If a visitor identifies themselves as an existing contact by email match in Odoo's res.partner model, the chatbot logs the conversation as a new activity on the existing opportunity rather than creating a duplicate lead.
+If a visitor identifies themselves as an existing contact — by email match in Odoo's res.partner model — the chatbot logs the conversation as a new activity on the existing opportunity rather than creating a duplicate lead.

 The integration supports deployment on three channels simultaneously: the website (via a JavaScript widget), WhatsApp Business (via the WhatsApp Business Cloud API), and Microsoft Teams (via the Teams Bot Framework).
 All three channels write to the same Odoo CRM, meaning a sales manager sees the full picture of inbound conversations regardless of which channel the prospect used.